webdsl/reposearch/README.md

   - Set the next timestamp at which Reposearch should try to update all repostories to HEAD
   - Controls to force update-to-HEAD / checkout for all repositories at once
  - Frontpage message can be edited (markdown syntax)
+ - Search statistics: weekly and total number of searches can be viewed for each project.

 ## Installation ##